Timtech4u/octal-application/README.md

 Note: the initial search may take some time to load (the backend must load the graph into memory), but all subsequent pages should load much quicker.

-If you have any problems with this installations, please submit an issue at [https://github.com/metacademy/metacademy-application/issues?state=open](https://github.com/metacademy/metacademy-application/issues?state=open)
+Since this installation is based upon metacademy, if you have problems with the installation please be sure to look at the issues at [https://github.com/metacademy/metacademy-application/issues?state=open](https://github.com/metacademy/metacademy-application/issues?state=open)